 Students in the Honors Program may minor in film and media studies by meeting the requirements for the minor and by preparing for and taking one external exam.
 The exam preparation usually consists either of a 2-credit FMST seminar or FMST 090 plus a 1-credit honors attachment; however, the 2-credit honors preparation may incorporate a 1- or 2-credit thesis or project or other course or seminar work with the approval of the film and media studies chair.
 Senior honors study (SHS) consists of a revised essay or short film submitted for a course or seminar in the preparation.
 No SHS is required for a thesis or creative project

-Students wishing to complete the honors minor must have received a grade of B+ or better in all film and media studies courses.
+Students wishing to complete the honors minor must have received a grade of B+ or better in all film and media studies courses and be approved by the Film and Media Studies Department.

 FMST 090: Capstone is considered the culminating exercise for majors and minors.
 Occasionally senior majors may be permitted to write a 1- or 2-credit thesis or to make a thesis film in addition to their work in the capstone; applications must be submitted and approved in the semester before the project is to be undertaken.

 Advanced Placement/International Baccalaureate Credit